-Families need help after Cyclone Idai struck eastern Zimbabwe last week.
+Families need help after Cyclone Idai struck eastern Zimbabwe.
 Mercy Corps is working urgently to reach communities with food, clean water, sanitation and hygiene supplies.Donate now

 Our response to Cyclone Idai